tdiprima/threejs-playground/Code/scalebar/zoomable-image-scalebar.md

 Making the text white in p5.js is really simple.
 The `fill()` function in p5.js sets the color for the text and shapes, and you can use it to set the text color to white.

 You can set the color to white by passing `255` to the `fill()` function before you draw the text.
 In p5.js, colors are specified by values between 0 and 255 for each color component.
 A value of `255` represents the maximum brightness of white.

-Here’s how you can update the `drawScaleBar` function to make the text white:

 ```javascript
 function drawScaleBar() {